George Edwards (marching band director): Prairie View A&M University

 Professor Edwards has received countless awards for his outstanding work in the field of music, the most remarkable being a Senate Resolution from the Texas State Legislative presented in Senate Chambers by Sponsors, State Senator, Rodney Ellis, and state Representative Garrett Coleman.

 Death

-He died following a car crash in Houston, Texas.
+In May 2009, George died from sustained injuries following a car crash in Houston, Texas.
+He was 60 years old.

 Legacy

 Professor Edwards was an innovator who was dedicated, committed, and passionate about music and its performance.
 Professor Edwards spoke in a language that only band members understood; with words like: